-ne cannot compare the voices of an opera singer like Marilyn, a jazz singer like Cleo and a folk singer like Joni without feeling a certain sadness at opera's loss since Rossini and ragtime and radio changed the rules.
+ne cannot compare the voices of an opera singer like Marilyn, a jazz singer like Cleo and a folk singer like Joni without feeling a certain sadness at opera's loss since Rossini and ragtime opera's loss since Rossini and ragiume and radio changed the rules.
 How much more accessible the rich literature of opera would be if only listeners could understand the words-the words that got lost as singers reached for the heights of range.
-How sad that even most balletgoers, who will watch a woman move quite artificially on the tips of her toes, cannot appreciate another woman doing something quite similar with her larynx.
-But pernaps we've been making the wrong comparisons all along here.
-Perhaps the next time a jazz listener accidentally picks up Marilyn Horne on the FM band he should compare the contralto not with Cleo Laine but with Stéphane Grapelly, the great French jazz violinist.
-The folk music fan might measure her voice not against Joni Mitchell but againt the fiddling of Quebec's incomparable Jean Carignan.
-That would probably be fairer for all con-
+How sad that even most ballet-goers, who will watch a woman move quite artificially on the time of her toes. quite artificially on the tips of her toes, cannot appreciate another woman doing something quite similar with her larynx.
+But perhaps we've been making the But perhaps we've been making the wrong comparisons all along here.
+Perhaps the next time a jazz listener accidentally picks up Marilyn Horne on the FM band he should compare the contralto not with Cleo Laine but with Stephane Grapelly, the great French jazz violinist.
+The folk music fan might measure her vojce not against Joni Mitchell but againt the fiddling of Quebec's incomparable Jean Carignan.
+That would probably be fairer for all concerned.

 4 WEEKEND MAGAZINE, FEB.
-4, 1978
+4 1978